djndl1/DIP-CV/papers/LeNet.md

 where $\epsilon$ is a scalar (constant or variable if necessary).
 The usefulness of the second-order methods, such as Newton, Quasi-Newton, Conjugate Gradient, to large learning machines is very limited.

-A popular one is the _stochastic gradient algorithm.
+A popular one is the _stochastic gradient algorithm_.
 It consists in updating the parameters vector using a noisy, or approximated version of the average gradient:

 $$
 W_{k}=W_{k-1}-\epsilon\frac{\partial E^{p_{k}}\left(W\right)}{\partial W}